asyrafzf95/NLP-Twitter-Sentiment-Analysis/README.md

-# 🐦 Natural Language Processing_Twitter Sentiment Classification – Detecting Toxic Tweets
+# 🐦 Natural Language Processing_Twitter Sentiment Analysis

 This project performs sentiment classification on tweets to detect toxic content (racist/sexist).
 It includes data cleaning, EDA, hashtag analysis, and a machine learning model trained on Bag-of-Words features.